“We have to return to this foundation and start over again

 Care to guess the Official Science view?

-leading expert on the Universe and “one of the world’s most knowledgeable and
+Penrose a leading expert on the Universe and “one of the world’s most

-selection process explain why Academia must preclude the limitless universe.
+process grasp the reason why Academia must preclude the limitless universe.

 Early in the 20th century the theories and

-could not be static; space had to be an active
+quality.
+Space could not be static; space had to be an active

 player in the universe.
-In other words, the nature of space was such that
+In other words, the nature of space was such that it

-followed in the 1920s by Carl Wirtz, and Edwin Hubble, found
+Vesto Slipher, followed in the 1920s by Carl Wirtz, and Edwin Hubble, found

 that all but the nearest galaxies appeared to be receding from our solar

 system and our Milky Way galaxy.
 Evidently the cosmic space between galaxies

 was expanding.
 It was the light from those galaxies that held the key.
 As

 waves are stretched —slowly, relentlessly, cumulatively.
 The resulting